-Year # of Identified Sites # of Cutblocks # of Management Strategies Implemented Summary of Implemented Management Strategy Target Met (Y/N) 2023 39 29 4 -Bear dens (22 blocks): WFP Bear Den Standard applied to all blocks, all retained & surveyed prior to harvest. -Goshawk nests (3 blocks): WFP Timberlands Goshawk Management Standard applied to all blocks with timing instructions & surveys specified. -Karst (2 blocks): WFP Karst Management Standard adhered to, and recommendations applied to both blocks. -SMZ 11 (6 blocks): All blocks used a Retention silviculture system.
-2022 58 21 8 -Bear dens (10 blocks): 2 dens located in internal retention and 20 external block dens, all retained as per Harvest Instructions. -Goshawk nests (5 blocks): 12 nests found.
+Currer Current Status & Interpretation Year # of Identified Sites # of Cutblocks # of Management Strategies Implemented Summary of Implemented Management Strategy Target Met (Y/N) 2024 64 37 4 -Bear dens (33 blocks): LKSM Bear Den Standard applied to all blocks, all retained & surveyed prior to harvestGoshawk nests (1 block): LKSM Timberlands Goshawk Management Standard applied to the block with timing instructions & surveys specifiedKarst (5 blocks): LKSM Karst Management Standard adhered to, and recommendations applied to all blocksSMZ 11 (8 blocks): All blocks used a Retention silviculture system.
+Y 2023 39 29 4 -Bear dens (22 blocks): LKSM Bear Den Standard applied to all blocks, all retained & surveyed prior to harvestGoshawk nests (3 blocks): LKSM Timberlands Goshawk Management Standard applied to all blocks with timing instructions & surveys specifiedKarst (2 blocks): LKSM Karst Management Standard adhered to, and recommendations applied to both blocksSMZ 11 (6 blocks): All blocks used a Retention silviculture system.
+Y 2022 58 21 8 -Bear dens (10 blocks): 2 dens located in internal retention and 20 external block dens, all retained as per Harvest InstructionsGoshawk nests (5 blocks): 12 nests found.
 Management instructions were set out for all nests, and surveys were completed as required.
-The Northern Goshawk Management Standard was followed in all cases. -Karst (8 blocks): 22 karst features identified.
-WFP Karst Management Standard adhered to, and recommendations applied. -SMZ 11 (2 blocks): Under retention system.
-Y 2021 39 20 4 -Bear dens (4 blocks): 5 internal block dens, 2 external block dens all retained as per HI. -SMZ 11 (2 blocks): Under retention system. -Goshawk Nests (4 blocks): 6 nests found and buffered as per HI. -Karst (10 blocks): 24 karst features identified.
-WFP Karst Management Standard adhered to and recommendations applied.
-Y 2020 12 7 7 -Bear dens (4 blocks): 3 dens were in reserves or outside of the block, 3 dens were retained within the NAR, and 3 were felled, all in accordance with the HI.
+The Northern Goshawk Management Standard was followed in all casesKarst (8 blocks): 22 karst features identified.
+LKSM Karst Management Standard adhered to, and recommendations appliedSMZ 11 (2 blocks): Under retention system.
+Y 2021 39 20 4 -Bear dens (4 blocks): 5 internal block dens, 2 external block dens all retained as per HISMZ 11 (2 blocks): Under retention systemGoshawk Nests (4 blocks): 6 nests found and buffered as per HIKarst (10 blocks): 24 karst features identified.
+LKSM Karst Management Standard adhered to and recommendations applied.
+Y

+2020 12 7 7 -Bear dens (4 blocks): 3 dens were in reserves or outside of the block, 3 dens were retained within the NAR, and 3 were felled, all in accordance with the HI.
 5 dens required an assessment, and it was completed prior to road construction commencement. -SMZ 11 (2 blocks): Under retention system -Goshawk Nest: The nest was buffered.
 A survey was conducted in late February, prior to start-up.
-Y 2019 12 6 6 -Karst: cut from block, machine free zones, testing ground, cleaning -Bear dens: Retained, surveys prior to activity -Goshawk: Buffered, surveys prior to activity Y
+Y ------ ---- --- --- --- ---

 Target met.
-No non-compliances with the WFP Standards used for the management of bear dens, goshawk nests, karst, or the Special Management Zones.
+No non-compliances with the LKSM Standards used for the management of bear dens, goshawk nests, karst, or the Special Management Zones.

-WFP provides training to its staff and contractors to facilitate the identification of species at risk (animals and plants), nests, sensitive ecosystems, bear dens, and karst.

-For karst features, WFP's Karst Management Standard and Guidelines are followed.
+LKSM provides training to its staff and contractors to facilitate the identification of species at risk (animals and plants), nests, sensitive ecosystems, bear dens, and karst.
+For karst features, LKSM's Karst Management Standard and Guidelines are followed.
 The standard includes management practices to protect and maintain feature quality and/or contents from the potentially adverse effects of surface activities.

-The management strategies for the coastal northern coastal goshawk are derived from the Goshawk Management Standard.
-It provides direction to WFP's forest professionals on managing primary forest activities around Coastal Northern Goshawk nests to minimize the risk of nest and territory abandonment.
+The management strategies for the coastal northern coastal goshawk are derived from the goshawk management standard.
+It provides direction to LKSM's forest professionals on managing primary forest activities around Coastal Northern Goshawk nests to minimize the risk of nest and territory abandonment.
 The Standard covers identification, survey requirements, operational timing restrictions, and buffer zones.

 Section 34 of the Wildlife Act prohibits the destruction of an eagle, peregrine falcon, gyrfalcon, osprey, heron, or burrowing owl nest.
-WFP retains nests as wildlife trees and works to maintain retention surrounding the nest.
+LKSM retains nests as wildlife trees and works to maintain retention surrounding the nest.

 Forestry crews map the location of bear dens trees during layout, whether active or not.
-Bear den trees are considered for retention within reserve areas, or as individual wildlife trees, where safe to do so.
-WFP has released a new bear den standard.
-The post-harvest assessment verifies that all instructions/strategies were implemented.
+Bear den trees are retained within reserve areas, or as individual wildlife trees, where safe to do so.

+The Final Cutblock Inspection and Harvest Completion Plan process verifies that all instructions/strategies were implemented.